paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-18-the_architecture_of_brasilia.md

 ## Entry

-{% include 'figure' with '/images/2011/07/the_architecture_of_brasilia/entry.jpg'
+{% render 'figure' with '/images/2011/07/the_architecture_of_brasilia/entry.jpg'
   caption: 'Entry to the National Museum of the Republic is via a long sloping ramp.
 Photograph: [Florian Knorn](https://www.flickr.com/photos/el_floz/1424610618/).'
   alignment: 'bleed'
 %}